7 Things to See and Do at London's Natural History Museum

-Widely recognized as the world's largest and most important center for research into natural history and its many related fields, London's Natural History Museum deserves to feature highly on any tourist's itinerary.
+Widely recognized as the world's largest and most important center for research into natural history and its many related fields, London's Natural History Museum is one of the top places to visit in London and deserves to feature highly on any tourist's itinerary.

-The northwest corner of the ground floor is devoted to mammals and includes a 91-foot-long life-sized cast of a blue whale as well as examples of extinct mammals.
+The northwest corner of the ground floor is devoted to mammals, including whales, as well as examples of extinct mammals.
 The lower floor is devoted to land mammals, including giraffes, elephants, hippos, and their early relatives, while the upper gallery focuses on mammals living in water.

-The Earth Galleries have an extensive and interesting collection of material on the geology and minerals of the world.
+The Earth Hall has an extensive and interesting collection of material on the geology and minerals of the world.
 Regular lectures and film shows are offered on particular subjects, and in the Main Hall, a rotating globe, six feet in diameter, serves as a reminder of the museum's purpose: to tell the "Story of the Earth."

 The long corridor through the department of fossilized mammals leads to a room devoted to the balance of nature and the environment.
 Interesting facts may be discovered about acid rain and the interaction of forest and coastal ecosystems.